cjfraley/wargame/HowToPlayMVP.md

 1. Pay to the bank the number of mod cards on the unit +1 gold.
 1. Place your new unit on your capital.
 It may start moving this turn but no additional units can be built that turn (if not allowed by a mod card).

-##### 2. Resource gathering
+##### 2. Gather gold
-1. Take 1 gold from the bank for each unoccupied, placed gatherer if unoccupied (including by friendly units)
+1. Take 1 gold from the bank for each, placed gatherer if unoccupied (including by friendly units)
-1. Take 1 gold from the bank if your capital is unoccupied (including by friendly units)
+1. Take 1 gold from the bank if your capital is unoccupied (including by friendly units and newly created units)
 <!-- TODO determine limit on resource gatherers -->

 ##### 3. Handle your troops